 Verbal Kint's escape was in Kujan's head.This is not to say that he didn't escape, he did.
 But rather, every event that Kujan is not present for is seen through Kujan's imagination.
 This is the only way to explain the presence of Kobayashi, after he was established as a fiction.
 Except that Kobayashi turns out to be a real person, though probably not with that name.

 All of the events Verbal Kint described to Kujan really did happen, just not the way they were shown onscreenAt the very least, the names of the parties involved, such as Redfoot and Kobayashi, were clearly invented by Verbal on the spot, and his descriptions of where he was when the others got killed during the attack on the boat all appear to be untrue.
 However, we see that the person who he referred to as "Kobayashi" is real, as he is the guy who picks Verbal up at the end, and more likely than not is Verbal's lawyer.
-So it's likely that most of the events that happened were true, but certain aspects may have been fabricated or several of the names changed in order to keep Kujan from being able to trace anyone who had actually been involved with Verbal, thus preserving the Keyser Söze identity.
+So it's likely that the events that happened were true, but certain aspects may have been fabricated or several of the names changed in order to keep Kujan from being able to trace anyone who had actually been involved with Verbal, thus preserving the Keyser Söze identity.
 For example, the gang's meeting with "Kobayashi" where he gives them their police files and assigns them to rob the ship of the supposed cocaine and money probably happened.
-In addition, the murder of Saul Berg and his bodyguards, and the robbery of the New York's Finest Taxi Service, and the fact that all five men were rounded up by the police for a lineup, were certainly true (and Keaton's definitely went down the way it's shown on film because Kujan is present for that arrest), and such facts could be easily confirmed with a few calls to the LAPD and the NYPD.
+In addition, the murder of Saul Berg and his bodyguards, and the robbery of the New York's Finest Taxi Service, and the fact that all five men were rounded up by the police for a lineup, were certainly true (and Keaton's definitely went down the way it's shown on film because Kujan is present when Keaton is arrested for the lineup), and such facts could be easily confirmed with a few phone calls to the LAPD and the NYPD.
 The important key to being a great liar is to stick as closely to the truth as possible.
 In this case, it means that many of the broad outlines of the story which Verbal told are true.